Brendan Duffy is a Lecturer in Applied Geoscience in the School of Earth Sciences at the University of Melbourne.

 He is a committed geoscience teacher and an active researcher who publishes articles that integrate structural geology, geophysics and geomorphology.

-His interests range across subjects from the tectonics of Eastern Indonesia to the active tectonics, earthquake geology and engineering geology of the South Island of New Zealand.
+His interests range across tectonics, neotectonics, earthquake geology and engineering geology on the boundaries of the Australian Plate, from Timor to New Zealand.

 Brendan grew up on the Zimbabwe Craton, leaving as a young adult to spend eight years in the British Army.